-Miami Richmond To: SACs, Albany Denver Milwaukee St. Louis Albuquerque dictord Atlanta Houston Minneapolis San Antonio San Diego Daltimore Indianapolis Nevark San Francisco Biraingham Jackson New Haven New Orleans San Augn Boston Jacksonville Ruffalo Kanses City New York City Savannah Cuarlotte Korfolk Seattle Engoy Coll Chicago Little Rock Oklahoma City Springfield Cincinnati Los Angelos Philadelphia Tama Cleveland Louisville Phoenix Washington Held Dallas eldqmoM ~ Partsburgh karangara dibarraya sa para rasa sa sa na na rasar na rasar karang ga nakara sa nagay dibilih sala sa nga marangia
+SACs, Albany Miami.
+To: Denvor Richmond Milwankee St. Louis Albuquerque riorred Atlanta Houston Minneapolis San Antonio Daltimore Indianapolis Nevaris San Diego New Haven San Francisco Biraingham Jackson Roston Jacksonville New Orleans San Auan Euffalo New York City Savannah Kanses City Senttle Cuarlotte Koyfolk Lags Vegas Little Rock Oklahoma City Springfield Chicago Cincinnati Los Angelos Philadelphia Tamoa Cleveland Louisville Phoenix Washington Meld Dallas eldqmoll -Partsburgh

-From: / Director, IBI
+From: / Director.
+TEL

-SICTOPHONE AND TELEPHONE SURVEILLANCES
+LICTOPHOID AND TELEPHONE SURVEILLANCES

-ReButel 10/5/66 and Funittel 10/21/66.
+ReButel 10/5/66 and Buairtel 10/21/66.

-In connection with problems arising out of pact electronic survoillance coverage of individuals now under prosecution, or against whom prosecution is being contemplated, the Department made a general request that we establish a means of quickly enabling a check to determine if we have monitored the voices of an individual in question by electronic surveillance.
-In line with the Department's requirements, appropriate instructions were issued in roferenced communications.
+In connection with problemy arising out of pact electronic survoillance coverage of individuals now under prosecution, or against whom prosecution is being contompiated, the Department made a general request that we establish a means of quickly enabling a check to determine if we have monitored the voices of an individual in question by electronic surveillance.
+In line with the Moportment's requirements, appropriate instructions were issued in roferenced communications.

-Since the issuance of the original instructions, the Department has broadened its requisi for a review of this index and now desires to know elso if the individual of prosecutive interest in question appears in our records as a person mentioned or discussed in conitored convergations, though not himself necessarily a participant in such conversations.
-Therefore, it
+Since the issuance of the original instructions, the Department has broadened its requisitor a review of this index and now desires to know elso if the individual of prosecutive interest in question appears in our records as a person mentioned or discussed in conitored convergations, though not himself necessarlly a participant in such conversations.
+Therefore, it will be necessary that you submit cards also on all individuals in this inter category, that is, there individuals who are mentioned or discussed in monitored conversations, though such individuals may nover have appeared personally before any of our electronic surveillances.